bibliomundi/client-side-api/README.md

 }
 </pre>

-Se tudo ocorreu bem, ao chamar a função download(), automaticamente o arquivo do ebook será baixado para a máquina do cliente, pois trata-se de um Endpoint.
+If everything runs smoothly, as you request the download() function, the ebook file will be automatically downloaded to the consumer´s gadget since it is an Endpoint.

-Para maiores detalhes, veja um exemplo <a href="https://github.com/bibliomundi/client-side-api/tree/master/lib/BBM/examples/download.php">aqui<a/>.
+For more details, se the following example <a href="https://github.com/bibliomundi/client-side-api/tree/master/lib/BBM/examples/download.php">aqui<a/>.

 # Tratando erros
-Erros podem acontecer em todas as etapas(Complete, Update, Validate, Checkout e Download) e será de sua responsabilidade tratá-los e informar ao Usuário, se for o caso.
-Independente da requisição que esteja sendo feita, sempre retornaremos uma Exception com informações sobre o erro.
-Você pode verificar <a href="https://github.com/bibliomundi/client-side-api/blob/master/errors.md" target="blank">aqui</a> uma lista dos possíveis erros que podem acontecer e suas respectivas etapas.
-Disponibilizamos também uma <a href="https://github.com/bibliomundi/client-side-api/tree/master/docs/" target="blank">documentação</a> gerada pelo <a target="blank" href="http://www.phpdoc.org/" target="blank">PHPDoc.</a>
+Errors may occur at all stages (Complete, Update, Validate, Checkout and Download) and will be of your responsibility to treat them and inform to the user if it is the case.
+Regardless of the requisition which is being made, we always return an Exception with information about the error.
+You may check the errors list and their respective stages <a href="https://github.com/bibliomundi/client-side-api/blob/master/errors.md" target="blank">here</a>.
+We have also made available the <a href="https://github.com/bibliomundi/client-side-api/tree/master/docs/" target="blank">documentation</a> generated by <a target="blank" href="http://www.phpdoc.org/" target="blank">PHPDoc.</a>